RIPE-NCC/ripe-atlas-cousteau/README.rst

     (is_success, response) = atlas_request.create()

-Same applies if you want to remove probes, you just have to change “action” key to “remove” and specify probes you want to remove.
+Same applies if you want to remove probes, you just have to change "action" key to "remove" and specify probes you want to remove.
 Keep in mind remove action supports only a list of probes and not the rest of the source types.
 For more info check the appropriate `docs`_.